 The Java bindings library lets you connect to a DAML Ledger via a secure connection.
-The factory methods
+The builders created by

-This is useful when connecting to a locally running Sandbox.
+Using the default plaintext connection is useful only when connecting to a locally running Sandbox for development purposes.

 Secure connections to a DAML Ledger must be configured to use client authentication certificates, which can be provided by a Ledger Operator.